 Apache Solr service is managed under the systemd daemon.
 Use the following commands to Start, Stop and check the status of the Solr service.

 sudo systemctl stop solr

 Step 4: Create a New Collection

-A collection is the group of cores that together form a single logical index.
+A collection is a group of cores that together form a single logical index.
 A collection has a different set of configuration files and schema definitions than other collections.
 You can create a collection by running the following command:

 sudo su - solr -c "/usr/local/solr/bin/solr create -c mycol1 -n data_driven_schema_configs"